chrisgoringe/cg-use-everywhere/README.md

 The links can be animated to distinguish them from normal links - this animation can take the form of moving dots, a pulsing glow, or both.
 This may impact performance in some cases - note that the pulse animation requires less processing than the moving dots.
 Control this in the main settings menu.

+By default the animations turn off when the workflow is running to minimise impact on CPU/GPU - you can change this in the settings too.

 ## Convert to real links

 If you want to share a workflow without UE nodes being required, or to save an API version of a workflow, you can replace the virtual links created by UE nodes with real links (and remove the UE nodes).